Department of Management and Marketing

 Shared B.B.A.
 Degree Requirements

-Each B.B.A. degree requires a concentration in the major degree area consisting of thirty to thirty-three (30-33) semester credit hours in upper-level business, economics, or related courses as indicated in this catalog and on degree plans.
+Each B.B.A. degree requires a concentration in the major degree area consisting of thirty (30) semester credit hours in upper-level business, economics, or related courses as indicated in this catalog and on degree plans.
 Any change to the required concentration courses must have approval, in advance, from an advisor in the business program.
 Upper-level courses are considered junior- and senior-level courses and are numbered in the 3000 and 4000 number series.

 All B.B.A. degrees have common prerequisites consisting of the following five (5) courses / fifteen (15) semester credit hours: